IbrahimASC20/my-webpage/README.md

 # my-webpage
-A descriptive and career encroached site about me.
+A descriptive site about me.
 I did this during AllStar Code and it's way better than the first one I built previously.